 Waterways Bird Survey 1974–2007

-The Waterways Bird Survey (WBS) monitored the population trends of up to 24 riparian bird species on canals and rivers throughout the UK during the period 1974–2007.
+The Waterways Bird Survey (WBS) monitored the population trends of riparian bird species on canals and rivers throughout the UK during the breeding seasons of 1974–2007.
 WBS used a territory-mapping method like that of its parent scheme, the Common Birds Census, to estimate the breeding population of waterbirds on each of a number of observer-selected survey plots.
 Detailed territory maps were prepared alongside habitat data that show which features of linear waterways are important to breeding birds.
 The plots averaged 4.4 km in length.
 Almost half were slow-flowing lowland rivers with the rest either fast-flowing rivers/streams or canals.
 In the scheme's closing years there were around 90 plots distributed throughout the UK.
 The north and west of Britain were better represented by WBS than by the CBC although, as with CBC, coverage outside England was relatively poor (Marchant et al. 1990).